Lakshadweep admin moots proposal for shifting HC jurisdiction from Kerala to Karnataka | Law-Order

 She said that most of the people will be opposing any such move as that would virtually lead them to denial of justice.

-''One has to understand that the high court in Kerala is just 400 kms away whereas that of Karnataka is over 1,000 kms with no direct connectivity as well,'' Hidya said.
+''One has to understand that the high court in Kerala is just 400 km away whereas that of Karnataka is over 1,000 km with no direct connectivity as well,'' Hidya said.

-Legal experts also opined that changing of high court would also mean extra-burden on the exchequer as all the cases, at present under trial, would have to be heard again afresh.
+Legal experts also opined that changing the high court would also mean an extra burden on the exchequer as all the cases, at present under trial, would have to be heard afresh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)